The Meaning of Vicarious Liability in Business Relationships

-Vicarious liability means liability imposed on one party because of actions committed by another.
-It arises from the relationship between the parties rather than fault.
-Vicarious liability is also known as imputed liability.
+Vicarious liability arises from the relationship between parties rather than from fault.
+It means responsibility is imposed on one party because of actions committed by another.
+Another name for vicarious liability is imputed liability.

 A Matter of Control